 Negotiating discounts on deals

-Publishers and buyers can use Post-Auction Discounts to negotiate discounts on deals without an impact to win rate A percentage, calculated as number of bids won by DSPs divided by the number of bids submitted..
+Media Owners and buyers can use Post-Auction Discounts to negotiate discounts on deals without an impact to win rate.
 Both buyers and sellers may benefit from negotiating bulk spend discounts into their programmatic deals in the following ways:

 • Buyers use them to get more value out of their dollar.